pdiliberto/bnkboard/README.md

 # BNKboard

 **Bnkboard** is a web application with a **frontend + FastAPI backend + Nginx** architecture, ready to run using **Docker Compose**.

 It uses k8s API to visualize the F5 BNK Firewall policies applied to the Gateway CRD.

-It's made just for demonstration purposes.
+It's made just for demonstration purposes, not for production.

 ---